 the Franklin House

-that this other possibility for being (indeed, an entirely new
+that this other possibility for being (indeed, this entirely new

-Self-expressed.
+and two, fully Self-expressed.
 Both.
 Always.
 Being fully Self-expressed

 (that's "Self" with a capital "S") in the face of it turns out the way

 Make a million dollars?
 Makes no difference.
+Not really.
 Fly into

 space?
 Makes no difference.
+Not really.
 Develop a new social media app?
-Makes no difference.

-a profound difference.
-Alters the very fabric of Life as
+enduring difference.
+Alters the very fabric of Life as we know it.